vorad1/LibraryManagementSystem/README.md

-# LIbrary Management System
+# Library Management System

 A library management system implement using concepts of OOP in JAVA, GUI desgined using Java Swing on Netbeans and MS SQL as database run on Xampp.

+Book details like authors, number of copies totally maintained by library, present available number of books, etc. all this information can be made readily available.

+Issue dates and returns of each member is maintained separately if there is any delay in returning the book.

+Admin can access defaulters list to view users that are behind on their return date.

 System Users/Actors